Introduction goes here

 11

-Letters of protection with clause volumus for one year for Walter Penhargard Penhirgard, who is setting out to Aquitaine in the king’s service, to stay there in the company of Edward, prince of Aquitaine and Wales.
+Letters of protection with clause volumus for one year for Penhirgard Walter Penhargard , who is going to Aquitaine in the king’s service, to stay there in the company of Edward [of Woodstock], prince of Aquitaine and Wales .

 By p.s.